 What is Affordable with Prices – Ayurveda or Allopathy?

 As mentioned above, when considering Allopathy over Ayurveda, one must undergo different tests to know the problem and its causes.
 And it would be then, after the tests, that the doctor will prescribe medicines.
 But if those tests are not helpful, then there would be many more tests recommended.
 This goes on, and your savings go down as well.
 You will be able to get it when the prices for treating the problem through Allopathy have been raised so much that it would start affecting your bank balance.
 Ayurvedic Treatment is much more accurate and less expensive when it is compared to Allopathy.

 Is Allopathy or Ayurveda more useful when it comes to drug resistance?

-Similarly, when you feel choosing either one of them would be the best choice to go for it.
-But also, do consider the fact that both allopathy, as well as Ayurveda, can be used together to get results.
+Similarly, when you feel selecting either would be the best choice, go for it.
+But also, do consider the fact that both Allopathy, as well as Ayurveda we can use them together to get results.
 For example, 68-94% of people with arthritis use complementary and natural treatments, including Ayurveda.
-It is also important to understand Ayurveda and Western medicine as two sides of a coin, and they must come together to work for humanity.
+It is also essential to understand Ayurveda and Western medicine as two sides of a coin, and they must come together to work for humanity.

 The approach to allopathic and Ayurvedic therapies is vastly different.
 Ayurveda has developed as a therapeutic method with an understanding of physiology that helps it to preserve and restore wellness with a few side effects and emphasizes health rather than Allopathy, whose analytical understanding of physiology contributes mainly to the suppression of symptoms with many side effects.
 Similarly, in emergency medicine, medical procedures, and surgery, where the current tradition of Ayurveda cannot compete, there is a significant contribution of Allopathy.
 Therefore, to benefit from pain, all mechanisms must balance each other.